Zhonghao He

 My current “Hamming Problems” (the most important problems I can work on) are:

-I strive to become a "full stack researcher," which, in my definition, is to have technical sophistication (experiments, mathematics, and engineering) and deep engagements with problems (technical and societal ones).
-Building technologies for human betterment is hard, and let's get this one right.
+I strive to become a “full stack researcher,” which, in my definition, is to have technical sophistication (experiments, mathematical formulation, and engineering) and deep engagements with problems (technical and societal ones).
+Building technologies for human betterment is hard, and let’s get this one right.

 Contacts